ZgzInfinity/OutRun/README.md

 # Controllers

-These are the default controllers of the game, but the player can change them whenever he wants
+These are the default controllers of the game, but the player can change them whenever he wants:

 * Acceleration: Left Control.
 * Braking: Left Alt.